Resources and Links for People with Low Vision

 There are numerous resources and devices to help people with low vision enjoy a wide range of activities and hobbies.
 Some of the national resources are mentioned here.
 Other local resources may be available as well.
-Please check with your ophthalmologist and vision rehabilitation team to learn more.
+Check with your ophthalmologist and vision rehabilitation team to learn more.

 - A Self-Help Guide to Nonvisual Skills (PDF), D. Roberts, 2011